 The Commercial Companies Code regulates what types of entities may merge:

-- Capital companies (i.e. joint-stock companies and limited-liability companies) may merge with one another or with companies, but the partnership may not be the acquirer or the company newly formed pursuant to the merger.
+- Capital companies (i.e. joint-stock companies and limited-liability companies) may merge with one another or with commercial partnerships, but the partnership may not be the acquirer or the company newly formed pursuant to the merger.

 - A capital company or a joint-stock limited partnership may merge with a foreign company established under the laws of another member state of the European Union or the European Economic Area with its registered office, central administration or principal place of business in the EU or EEA (cross-border merger), but a joint-stock limited partnership may not be the acquirer or the company newly formed pursuant to the merger.

-- Personal companies may merge with one another only by establishing a capital company.
+- Commercial partnerships may merge with one another only by establishing a capital company.

 - More than two companies may participate in a merger.